Companion plugin — overload and restore

 base.start() # v1 active

-diag = DiagCompanion(viewer); diag.install() # v2 active — or: diag.start()
+diag = DiagCompanion(); diag.proxy.attach(viewer); diag.install() # v2 active (or diag.start())

-diag.remove() # v1 restored — or: diag.stop()
+diag.remove() # v1 restored (or diag.stop())

 base.stop()